nazunalika/linux-guide-and-hints/source/el/pxeboot.rst

 TFTP
 ++++

 Let's install the tftpserver package plus some additional grub packages.
+If you are wanting other architectures, you can obtain the other grub2 module packages from your distribution's BaseOS or equivalent repository for that architecture and install it manually.

 .. code-block:: shell

+   # x86_64
    % dnf install \
      grub2-efi-x64-modules \
      grub2-tools-extra \
      grub2-pc-modules \
      shim-ia32 \              # this does not exist on el9+
+     tftp-server

+   # aarch64
+   % dnf install \
+     grub2-efi-aa64-modules \
+     grub2-tools-extra \
      tftp-server

 Let's make our initial net directories and ensure the selinux contexts are correct.